Congratulations to the 2020 Deadline Club scholarship winners!

 5) Submit two letters of recommendation, at least one of which is from an educator familiar with your academic record.
 If the person writing your letter of recommendation prefers that you not see it, it can be emailed to firstname.lastname@example.org.

 Please note that incomplete applications as well as those that do not comply with the guidelines in the Eligibility Rules will be disqualified.

-Eligible students include both undergraduate and graduate students majoring in journalism or a journalism-oriented communications program at colleges and universities in the New York City metropolitan area, which includes all campuses within a 50-mile radius of Columbus Circle.
+Eligible students include both undergraduate and graduate students enrolled in journalism or journalism-oriented communications programs at colleges and universities in the New York City metropolitan area, which includes all campuses within a 50-mile radius of Columbus Circle.
 International students who will be attending college within this geographic area are eligible to apply as are those who graduated in spring/summer 2020.

-Prospective students who have been accepted by a qualifying program in the New York metropolitan area, and who plan to enroll by September, are eligible to apply provided they meet all other criteria.
+Prospective students who have been accepted by a qualifying undergraduate or graduate program in the New York metropolitan area, and who plan to enroll by September, are eligible to apply provided they meet all other criteria.
 They do not need to be currently enrolled in a New York metropolitan area school.
-However, they will not receive their award until they provide evidence of official enrollment in a qualifying program; Scholarship winners will receive a yearlong membership in a student SPJ chapter or The Deadline Club.
+However, they will not receive their award until they provide evidence of official enrollment in a qualifying program; Scholarship winners will receive a year-long membership in a student SPJ chapter or The Deadline Club.